han678/AsymptoticAURC/README.md

 ### Preparing Datasets and Models

 - **ImageNet (ILSVRC2012)**:
-  - The ImageNet dataset can be obtained from the official website for those affiliated with a research organization.
-It is also available on Academic Torrents.
+  - The ImageNet dataset can be obtained from the official website if you are affiliated with a research organization.
+It is also available on [Academic Torrents](https://academictorrents.com/).
   - Download the ILSVRC2012 validation set and extract the images into the `data/ILSVRC2012` folder.
 This validation set is used to compare the performance of the AURC estimators.

 - **CIFAR-10/100 and Amazon Datasets**: